Knowledge base

 - It is possible to import Sieve files via the button.

-- By activating this mode, the existing rules will be kept but deactivated.
+- By enabling this mode, existing rules will be preserved but deactivated.

 First example of advanced sorting